warmist/scripts/docs/lever.rst

     Queue a job so a dwarf will pull the specified lever.
 This is the same as :kbd:`q` querying the building and queueing a :kbd:`P` pull job.

-If your levers aren't named, you can find out a lever's ID with the `bprobe` command.
+If your levers aren't named, you can find out a lever's ID with the `bprobe <probe>` command.

 Examples
 --------